A Night for All Souls is a free event about honouring the dead. It takes place in late October around Halloween at Vancouver’s Mountain View Cemetery.

 The event used to be sponsored by the City of Vancouver.
 It was free to attend and all were welcome.

-At the event you would have seen a fair number of people plus candles flickering in the darkness, illuminated shrines and musicians playing contemplative music.
-It wasn’t a huge event, but several hundred people typically attended.
+You would have seen a fair number of people plus candles flickering in the darkness, illuminated shrines and musicians playing contemplative music.
+It wasn’t a big event, but several hundred people typically attended.

 Below are some tips and suggestions to help you make the most of your Night for All Souls experience.

 TIP #1: The Saturday evening used to be an interesting event and we recommend going if it ever returns.
-It wasn’t for everyone, but it was suitable for folks of all ages.
+It wasn’t for everyone, but it was suitable for people of all ages.

 TIP #2: A Night for All souls is similar to the Parade of Lost Souls which is also artistic and with a slightly Celtic flavour.
 The former is more solemn and serious.
 The latter attracts a primarily young-adult crowd, people in costumes and is more about fun and reveling in the Halloween season.